weltthom/Renal_Risk_Calculator/README.md

-Given a patient's sex, age, HbA1c, eGFR, triglycerides, and total cholesterol, the calculator returns the model's estimated probability of eGFR dropping below 60 mL/min/1.73 m² within 5 and 10 years.
+Given a patient's sex, age, HbA1c, eGFR, triglycerides, and total cholesterol, the calculator returns the model's estimated probability of eGFR dropping below 60 mL/min/1.73 m² within 5 and 10 years, along with a plot of that predicted cumulative risk over time (0-10 years).
+This is the model's individualized prediction for the entered patient, not an empirical Kaplan-Meier curve estimated directly from cohort data.

 The calculator is restricted to patients with eGFR ≥60 mL/min/1.73 m² at baseline, matching the population in which the model was developed